How to Avoid Hurting Your Home Appraisal: Cleaning, Updating & Fixing

 There are a few things that can hurt a home appraisal.
 One of the most common is a cluttered yard.
 If the yard is full of toys, tools, or other items, it will be difficult for potential buyers to get a good idea of what the property could look like.
 They may also think that you don’t take care of your home.

 Another thing that you may not expect to affect your appraisal is neighbors.
-The Appraisal Institute has warned that bad neighbors can lower home values by as much as 10%.
+Homes located near foreclosures can see a 4% decrease in their value.

 By keeping your home in good condition, you can avoid hurting your home appraisal.